raghunanadanram/Rotary-Engine-Project/README.md

 ## **Credits and Acknowledgments**
 - **SolidWorks Community**: For providing resources and tutorials on advanced modeling and simulation techniques.
-- **Engineering Team**: Special thanks to my team members for their contributions to the design and analysis.
+- **Team**: Special thanks to my team members for their contributions to the design and analysis.
 - **Open-Source Projects**: Inspired by various open-source rotary engine designs available online.

 ---